tiphainehenry/react-cyto/README.md

 We use python Flask for the backend of the application and React for the front end.
 We use cytoscape.js, a React package, to generate the graph visualizations.
 Web3.js is used to connect the decentralized application to a blockchain network.
 Truffle manages the compilation and migration of the DCR smart contract, and Metamask controls contract interactions.

 # Functionalities
-On the design siden the platform:
+On the design side, the platform:
 - separates the public and private projections out of a given textual representation.
 - instantiates the public DCR smart contract stored in Ethereum with the newly generated public projection